TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 Many of the code examples found in this document come from the TYPO3 Core itself.

-Quite a few others come from the "examples" and the `styleguide <https://github.com/TYPO3/styleguide>`__ extension.
+Quite a few others come from the "`styleguide <https://github.com/TYPO3/styleguide>`__" extension.
+You can install it, if you want to try out these examples yourself and use them as a basis for your own extensions.

 .. _feedback: